SEO Tuning: Why It Works and How to Do It [+Case Studies]

 So the solution is to tune your pages for SEO as much as humanly possible, right?

 Not necessarily.
 There's such a thing as “too much of a good thing” in most areas of life, and SEO tuning is no different.
+Because SEO is constantly evolving, what works today can become risky if pushed too hard tomorrow.

 Google doesn't want pages that are tuned to technical perfection, necessarily; it also wants authentic, user-centric content.
 If it becomes clear that you're artificially manipulating your rankings, or if your content becomes so tuned that it reads as robotic or mechanical, it could end up hurting you more than helping you.